Free USA shipping. Free international shipping for orders above $200.

 Learning how to sell clothing was an even greater challenge.
 As someone who has mostly worked behind the scenes, having to come up with quick sales pitch for something personal was new to me.
 Thanks to the experience of participating in pop-ups where I have to physically interact with many people, I have since learnt how to communicate and sell my work in a more genuine manner.

-The main areas of concern I want to address in today's fashion industry are: the accelerated rate of new trends that lead to the over-production and over-consumption of clothing, the use of non-renewable fibers that release harmful particles into the environment, labor conditions, and a general devaluing of clothing as a disposable object rather than an artisanal craft to be used for a long period of time.
+The main areas of concern I want to address in today's fashion industry are: the accelerated rate of new trends that lead to the over-production and over-consumption of clothing, the use of non-renewable fibers that release harmful particles into the environment, labor conditions, and a general devaluing of clothing as a disposable object rather than an artisanal product to be used for a long period of time.

 Over time, I’ve gradually developed a bespoke made-to-order fashion model that seeks to minimize waste, extend the life-cycle of clothing, and encourage a more conscious purchasing behavior on the part of the consumer.